 - Insulation from cold

 The United States Department of Agriculture suggests that about 30 percent of your calories come from fats, but many people eat much more fat than that.
-You can start by choosing low-fat and non-fat foods at the grocery store and by choosing recipes that are low in fat (our Guide to Low Fat Cooking has lots of recipes and ideas), generally, you should:
+You can start by choosing low-fat and non-fat foods at the grocery store and by choosing recipes that are low in fat, generally, you should:

 - Cut back on creamy sauces and oily dressings.